Emergency Management Plan

 Category II incidents require immediate notification of the IMT.
 Initial response to the incident will be through established procedures and ongoing direction will be coordinated by the IMT through an Incident Action Plan.

-Examples: Fire, bomb threat, or major chemical spill requiring a building evacuation or public agency response; severe flooding, extended electric power or other utility outage; outbreak of illness; security breach; death or serious injury; or severe weather conditions that may affect personnel or operations.
+Examples: Fire, bomb threat, or major chemical spill requiring a building evacuation or public agency response; severe flooding, extended electric power or other utility outage; outbreak of illness; IT security breach; death or serious injury; or severe weather conditions that may affect personnel or operations.

 Category III - A disaster with severe impact on the MBL and/or the surrounding community.